ponewheel/android-ponewheel/README.md

 Special thanks to,
-- The [Contributors] that awesomely picked up this project and running with it - @ebabel, @wmaciel, @twyatt
+- The [Contributors] that awesomely picked up this project and ran with it - @ebabel, @wmaciel, @twyatt
 - My lady Linda Luu for giving it the usability and graphics it desperately needed
 - @christorrella for pushing me to open source